mpcjanssen/simpletask-android/doc/Intents.md

 Due to limitations in Tasker you can only add 2 extras.
 So instead you can use the am shell command.
 For example:

-`am start -a nl.mpcjanssen.simpletask.START_WITH_FILTER -e PROJECTS project1,project2 -e CONTEXTS @errands,@computer --ez CONTEXTSnot true -c android.intent.category.DEFAULT`
+`am start -a nl.mpcjanssen.simpletask.START_WITH_FILTER -e PROJECTS project1,project2 -e CONTEXTS @errands,@computer --ez CONTEXTSnot true -c android.intent.category.DEFAULT -S`

+The `-S` at the end will ensure the app is properly restarted if it's already visible.